 Q. How may I expect to feel after a treatment?

 A. This can be different for every Client of course, some feel sleepy, calm and/or energised.
 The effects of the reflexology should not harm you, in fact Reflexologists are of the opinion that reflexology activates the body's own ability to re-balance homeostasis.
 Homeostasis is a fancy way of describing the ideal state that the different systems in our body should be in.

-After the session I will explain that in the first couple of days following a treatment, you might experience "healing responses", which we believe are ways in which your body is clearing those blockages of energy.
+After the session you might experience "healing responses", which we believe are ways in which your body is clearing those blockages of energy.
 Examples of "healing responses" include needing lots of wees, crying or laughing.
 It's like your body's way of eliminating something.
 Not everyone is affected by these though and the effects after each treatment can be different.
 The point is that whilst each person will experience reflexology differently, the treatments are intended to improve health and well-being, and Reflexologists believe that the effects of having regular treatments are cumulative.
 In other words each treatment builds on the last.

 Q. How many treatments will I need?

 A. This will very much depend on why you are coming for reflexology .
 For example for someone with fibromyalgia, I would recommend at least one treatment each week, for five weeks, followed by a treatment at least every six weeks, although this can vary from person to person.
 In general, Clients seem to benefit when they have more than one treatment, as the effects are believed to be cumulative.

 Q. Why come to your clinic in Weston-super-Mare?